hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

 These personal configurations will be stored in ``$VSC_HOME/.vsc-rproject-config``.

-To further support working on a heterogeneous HPC environment the ``$VSC_RPROJECT_CONFIG`` environment variable can be used to specify an alternative ``.vsc-rproject-config`` file.
-This allows for switching between different configurations depending on your needs. e.g. working on different clusters.
+You can provide an alternative path for this configuration file by setting the `$VSC_RPROJECT_CONFIG` environment variable.
+This e.g. allows to apply different defaults for different clusters.
 If ``$VSC_RPROJECT_CONFIG`` is set, ``vsc-rproject`` will consider it and use it if possible.
 If ``$VSC_RPROJECT_CONFIG`` is not set (default) ``vsc-rproject`` will use the default config file: ``~/.vsc-rproject-config``.